SAP/SapMachine-infrastructure/dockerfiles/official/stable/README.md

 ### Overview

-The image in this repository contains the SapMachine Java virtual machine (JVM).
+The image in this repository contains stable releases of the SapMachine Java virtual machine (JVM).
 SapMachine is an OpenJDK based JVM that is build, quality tested and long-term supported by SAP.
 It is the default JVM on the [SAP Cloud Platform](https://cloudplatform.sap.com/index.html) and it is also supported as a [Standard JRE](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/jre-sap_machine_jre.md) in the [Cloud Foundry Java Build Pack](https://github.com/cloudfoundry/java-buildpack).

 For more information see the [SapMachine website](https://sapmachine.io).